/Directory/Texas/

 MISSION:

-TO PROVIDE SAFE AND AFFORDABLE CAPITAL AND EDUCATION IN THE BORDERPLEX REGION, WHICH COMPRISES EL PASO COUNTY, TEXAS, DONA ANA COUNTY, NEW MEXICO, AND CD.
+TO PROVIDE SAFE AND AFFORDABLE CAPITAL AND EDUCATION BY PROVIDING IN THE BORDERPLEX REGION, WHICH COMPRISES EL PASO COUNTY, TEXAS, DONA ANA COUNTY, NEW MEXICO, AND CD.
 JUAREZ, MEXICO, EXCLUSIVELY FOR CHARITABLE, EDUCATIONAL, SCIENTIFIC AND OTHER EXEMPT PURPOSES UNDER SECTION 501(C)(3) OF THE CODE.

 El Paso, TX